UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_01a_Instructions.md

-hi# Chapter 1a, RStudio and GitHub
+# Chapter 1a, RStudio and GitHub

 In this first section of Chapter 1 you will create and work on a new